 In April 2005, Peru's Health Ministry released an evaluation of potential effects of a free trade agreement on access to medicines in Peru.
-The study stated that an agreement would affect generic brands of medicine in that many of these medicines would no longer be eligible to be branded as generic.32 A number of non-government organizations based in the United States and Latin America are also concerned that agreement."
+The study stated that an agreement would affect generic brands of medicine in that many of these medicines would no longer be eligible to be branded as generic.
+A number of non-government organizations based in the United States and Latin America were also concerned that a PTPA would reduce access to essential medicines by the poor populations of Peru.
+They argued that the agreement's provisions far exceeded international standards established by the WTO.